-Conflicting clata from this statement to Several studies showing Significant Benefits fore preight -+ Bridge is not built to correct Size of project not 30,000 vehicles but 300,000 an an a' Anna A - 50 13050 Suosean Pass/ Fail A qət2 Question Assuming construction of a new multi-lane tunnel under Mill Plain Blvd. and construction of high capacity interchange ramps between I-5 and M Plain Blvd., provides new Columbia River crossing that would serve up 30,000 daily vehicles with most of these vehicles diverted from I-5.
-Son I-205 traffic shifts to I-5.
-By 2020, I-5 traffic demands still increase by a least 15% (by over 20,000 vehicles) over 2005 levels, resulting in 6-7 hours of afternoon/evening peak period congestion.
-See bon 'woled Q1.
-Tratfic Does not improve transit service to identified I-5 corridor transit markets nor does it improve the performance of the existing transit system within the I-5 Bridge Influence Area.
-Provides transit service along new corrid located approximately one mile west of I-5 to potential non-I-5 travel markets, but is out of direction for I-5 origins and destinations. lisŦ Q2.
-Transit Results in 6-7 hours of afternoon/evening peak period congestion on I-9 however provides alternative route linking freight activity centers west o I-5. sss9 Q3.
-Freight Provides new Columbia River crossing located approximately one mile west of I-5 built to current safety standards, but does not address existin non-standard design features within the I-5 Bridge Influence Area.
-Trat demands on I-5 within the Bridge Influence Area would increase by at least 15% by 2020 over 2005 conditions, resulting in 6-7 hours of afternoon/evening peak period congestion.
-Without added I-5 capacity and re-design of the Bridge Influence Area to meet standards, collisions would be expected to increase approximately 40 percent over 2005 conditions.
-Fail 2- ح ر مکھ viates.
-40 Provides new Columbia River crossing with modern bike/ped pathway(With a location approximately one mile west of I-5, it is out of direction f users with trip origins and destinations within the I-5 Bridge Influence Area.
+Gessons IOU: NO!
+Advance Pass/ Fail Step A Question Assuming construction of a new multi-lane funnel under Mill Plain Blvd. and construction of high capacity interchange ramps between I-5 and Mill Plain Blvd., provides new Columbia River crossing that would serve up to 30,000 daily vehicles with most of these vehicles diverted from I-5.
+Some I-205 traffic shifts to I-5.
+By 2020, I-5 traffic demands still increase by at I-205 traffic shifts to I-5.
+By 2020, I-5 traffic demands atill increase by at least 15% (by over 20,000 vehicles) over 2005 levels, resulting in 6-7 hours of afternoon/evening peak period congestion.
+See note wolad oîli≊ıT.1bQ Does not improve transit service to identified I-5 corridor transit markets, nor does it improve the performance of the existing transit system within the I-5 Bridge Influence Area.
+Provides transit service along new corridor located approximately one mile west of I-5 to potential non-I-5 travel markets, but is out of direction for I-5 origins and destinations.
+Fail Q2.
+Transit Results in 6-7 hours of afternoon/evening peak period congestion on I-5, however provides alternative route linking freight activity centers west of I-5.
+Pass Q3.
+Freight Provides new Columbia River crossing located approximately one mile west of I-5 built to current safety standards, but does not address existing non-standard design features within the I-5 Bridge Influence Area would increase by at least 15% by 2020 over 2005 conditions, resulting in 6-7 hours of afternoon/evening peak period congestion.
+Without added I-5 capacity and re-design of the Bridge Influence Area to meet standards, collisions and re-design of the Bridge Influence Area to meet standards, collisions would be expected to increase approximately 40 percent over 2005 conditions.
+O4.
+Safety.
+Tumorum Tyo E. Standard Provides new Columbia River crossing with modern bike/ped pathway(s).
+With a location approximately one mile west of I-5, it is out of direction for users with trip origins and destinations within the I-5 Bridge Influence Area.
 Fail Q5.
-Bike/Ped Provides new Columbia River crossing built to current seismic standard but does not upgrade the existing I-5 bridges serving Interstate traffic a therefore the seismic risk of the I-5 bridges would not be reduced.
-Q6.
-Seismic o vertis tor Hiw JIS ONT, Downs puil & With rot Lander , The west ortained was to I-5 and Was 7.5% Small then the core bupy hos Date west autower took 2550 off recommends that 9 advance for more investigation.
+Bike/Ped Provides new Columbia River crossing built to current seismic standards, but does not upgrade the existing I-5 bridges serving Interstate traffic and therefore the seismic risk of the I-5 bridges would not be reduced.
+Fail Q6.
+Seismic revised component and believes it fails for similar reasons as summarized above.
+Note: A variation of this component was introduced at the 3-22-06 Task Force meeting.
+Staff evaluated the ton Him STE OUT, Donne put with not Carmadon .
+The west oversing who to I-5 and Was 75% small then The Dute west autiment took recommends that 9 advance for more investigation.
 The project team considered 23 ideas for crossing the Columbia River and